examdawn/content/NEP2020/2024/BCA/3rdsem/ccn/assignments/assignment1.md

     - Limited to metropolitan areas. [(1)](https://chatgpt.com/)

-### 5. Explain TCP/IP Model with a neat diagram reference.
+### 5. Explain the TCP/IP Model with a neat diagram for reference.
 The TCP/IP model is a fundamental framework for computer networking.
 It stands for Transmission Control Protocol/Internet Protocol, which are the core protocols of the Internet.
 This model defines how data is transmitted over networks, ensuring reliable communication between devices.
 It consists of four layers: the Link Layer, the Internet Layer, the Transport Layer, and the Application Layer.
 Each layer has specific functions that help manage different aspects of network communication, making it essential for understanding and working with modern networks.
 [(1)](https://www.geeksforgeeks.org/tcp-ip-model/)
 <img src="https://media.geeksforgeeks.org/wp-content/uploads/20230417045622/OSI-vs-TCP-vs-Hybrid-2.webp" alt="TCP/IP" width="400" />

-### 6. What is a Transmission Medium?
-Explain Types.
+### 6. What is a "Transmission Medium"?
+Explain its Types.
 Transmission media refers to the physical medium through which data is transmitted from one device to another within a network.
 These medium can be wired or wireless.
 The choice of medium depends on factors like distance, speed, and interference.
 A transmission medium is a physical path between the transmitter and the receiver i.e. it is the channel through which data is sent from one device to another. [(1)](https://www.geeksforgeeks.org/types-transmission-media/)
 Transmission Media is broadly classified into the following types:
  1. **Guided Media**